aterui/public-proj_parasite-experiment/README.md

         -   W0: wet weight at day 0 (g)
         -   W50: wet weight at day 50 (g)
         -   W70: wet weight at day 70 (g)
-        -   dominance: dominance status.
+        -   dominance: dominance status at day 68 and 69.
 One if dominant otherwise subordinate
     -   `2017-01-18W50re.csv` JAGS estimates at day 50
     -   `2017-01-18W70re.csv` JAGS estimates at day 70